A4rush/MyPortfolio/README.md

 ## 🤵 About

-This is the source code for my portfolio site [aarush.dev](https://your-live-site-link-here) (v2).
+This is the source code for my portfolio site [aarushdevx](https://aarushdevx.web.app/) It’s designed to highlight my work as a Full Stack Web Developer.

-It’s designed to highlight my work as a Full Stack Web Developer, featuring:
+The site is built with Next.js and scss,featuring:

 - 🛠 A clean, minimal design
 - 🚀 Responsive layout for all devices